-- Section 1: Expanded Resume.
+Section 1: Expanded Resume.
 (2-3 pages) Students should use a commonly accepted resume format with emphasis upon the settings supporting the learning experiences.
 This is very important to assist the evaluator in understanding the amount of time and various settings during which the learning occurred.
-Although this section probably will include more locations than referenced in Section 3 Learning Experiences, all the references in Section 3 must be included in this section. - Section 2: Course Request.
-(1 page) Use the Learning Essay Course Request included at end of this Handbook. - Section 3: Learning Experiences.
-(3 pages approximately) This section allows students to describe in detail the settings in which their learning occurred.
+Although this section probably will include more locations than referenced in Section 3 Learning Experiences, all the references in Section 3 must be included in this section.

+- Section 2: Course Request.
+(1 page) Use the Learning Artifact Course Request included at end of this Handbook. - Section 3: Learning Experiences.
+This section allows students to describe in detail the settings in which their learning occurred.
 Students should include the approximate dates, levels of involvement and leadership experienced, responsibilities, and any awards or recognitions received.
 Do not explain WHAT was learned, just WHERE and WHEN the learning events occurred.
+Key words:

-Key words: "I did..." or "I was responsible for..."
-Students often find it easier to present this section using a date-based outline format rather than narrative.
-Each Learning Experience setting should match an entry in the overall Section 1: Expanded Resume timeline. - Section 4: Learning Principles.
-(3 pages approximately) This section allows students to describe the key factors, principles, and practices they learned that made them successful in the field covered by this course.
-This is the heart of the Learning Essay describing what was learned and how well that learning was put into practice.
+Southeastern University - PLA/ELC Handbook - 13 "I did..." or "I was responsible for...".
+Each Learning Experience setting should match an entry in the overall Section 1: Expanded Resume timeline.

+- Section 4: Learning Principles.
+This section allows students to describe the key factors, principles, and practices they learned that made them successful in the field covered by this course.
+This is the heart of the Learning Artifact describing what was learned and how well that learning was put into practice.
 A good approach is to determine five to seven critically important principles for the field and to describe in individual paragraphs how you successfully applied those principles.
 HINT: If you were teaching others this subject, what five to seven principles or key issues would you include?
 HINT: Textbooks on the course subject always include these principles and competencies.
 Your faculty evaluator will be expecting you to be conversant with these points.
-HINT: Just because the student has been successful in a particular subject does not mean credit will be awarded students must understand WHY they were successful.
+HINT: Just because the student has been successful in a particular subject does not mean credit will be awarded - students must understand WHY they were successful.
 This section is where the Why is explained. - Section 5: Learning Resources.
-(1-2 pages) This is an expanded bibliography listing the sources of information that proved valuable to you as you learned and mastered the subject.
-Include books, recordings, periodicals, internet sources, and people that helped you develop the Principles detailed in Section 4: Learning Principles.
-Each entry should be in proper bibliographic format with a brief explanation as to its specific contribution to you and your success. - HINT: A specific bibliographic style is not required, but the document must be consistent and accurate.
+This is an expanded bibliography noting the four to six sources of information that proved valuable to you as you learned and mastered the subject.
+Include books, recordings, periodicals, internet sources, conferences, and people that helped you develop the Principles detailed in Section 4: Learning Principles.
+Each source should include proper bibliographic information with a brief explanation as to its specific contribution to you and your success.